Some notes

 Peter at the foundry again.
 He receives visit from boyars.

 *--They must all be in western dress.
+He cuts Buinosov's beard.
+Dress

-Dress and grooming regulations will be
+and grooming regulations will be enforced [ID]

 Scene fifteen

-confront him personally.
+confront him personally

 *--Menshikov has been drinking too much, but Katerina, now his

-housekeeper ["ekonomka"], takes tender care of him.
+housekeeper ["ekonomka"], takes tender care of him

 *--Menshikov has become a corrupt military procurement millionaire, taking big

-government contracts, worth millions, then delivering shoddy, cheap
+government contracts, worth millions, then delivering shoddy, cheap goods.
+Peter

-*--Then Peter falls for Katerina.
+*--Then Peter falls for Katerina

 Scene sixteen

-Menshikov's "riot" (dancing party; ball) attended by Russians dressed as “westernersâ€.
+Menshikov's "riot" (dancing party; ball) attended by Russians dressed as "westerners".
+The pummeling

 *--Many European merchants in attendance.
-Dutch shipbuilders seek Russian
+Dutch shipbuilders seek Russian contracts

-*--Peter (as the head businessman of Russia) makes deals to sell Russian timber to
+*--Peter (as the head businessman of Russia) makes deals to sell Russian

 *--Peter pulls tools from his tunic to pry open a window to freshen a stuffy room.

-ambassador announces that Peter has just opened a window on Europe.
+*--The Danish ambassador announces that Peter has just opened a window on Europe.
 Peter grins

-wildly, his hair blowing.
+wildly, his hair blowing

 *--A courier arrives to announce that floods threaten St. Petersburg, but

-Peter is like a fabled “party-animalâ€.
+Peter carries on like a fabled "party-animal"

-*--Revelers dance in the windy hall, hair and clothes whipped by the rising storm.
+*--Revelers dance in the windy hall, hair and clothes whipped by the rising storm

-*--Aleksei scowls.
+*--Aleksei scowls

 Scene seventeen

 Menshikov's party winds down.
-Peasants sing at a corner
+Peasants sing at a corner table

 *--Peter moves in on Katerina.
 Menshikov is not happy.
 He overfills Peter’s glass

-in a familiar splashing gesture.
+in a familiar splashing gesture

-*--Peter asks Katerina to see him to his bed.
+*--Peter asks Katerina to see him to his bed

-workers for his Urals mines.
+He allows Demidov to purchase workers (serfs) for his Urals mines

 *--Katerina returns and slaps Menshikov, but the drunken revelers acknowledge her

 new status.
-They flock to admire her.
+They flock to admire her

-*--Tsarevich Aleksei shouts "bitch" [suka].
+*--Tsarevich Aleksei shouts "bitch" [suka]

 *--[Aleksei is son by Peter's first wife who now languishes in a monastery.

-He senses the dynastic implications of Katerina's new status.]
+He senses the dynastic implications of Katerina's new status]

 Scene eighteen

 Flood.
 Workers rebel.
-Katerina awakens Peter.
+Katerina awakens Peter

 *--Aleksei and his associates glory in God's judgment against St. Petersburg.

-Peter, in a fine boat, goes to the rescue.
+Peter, in a fine boat, goes to the rescue

-*--A drowned young girl is taken from the flood.
+*--A drowned young girl is taken from the flood

 Scene nineteen